voytas75/Courses/temp.md

 # Output the captured phone number
 $matchedPhoneNumber
 ```

 Output:

 ```
 123-456-7890
 ```

 In this example, we used parentheses to group the regex pattern for the phone number.
 We then captured the matched phone number using `$Matches[1]`.

 Grouping with parentheses and capturing matches are powerful concepts in regex.
-They allow us to create complex patterns and extract specific parts of the matched content for further processing.
+They allow us to create complex patterns and extract specific parts of the matched content for further processing.🌟

-If you have any questions or need further assistance with grouping and capturing in regex, feel free to ask! 🌟

 - Using backreferences to refer to captured groups.

-**Using Backreferences to Refer to Captured Groups**

 In regex, backreferences allow us to refer back to the content captured by groups `( )`.
 We use backreferences to match the same content that was previously captured by a group.
 Backreferences are denoted by the backslash `\` followed by the group number.

 💡 **Example 1: Matching Repeated Words**

 ```powershell
 # Sample text containing repeated words
 $text = "Let's meet meet at the park."